 BOEMRE is implementing the OCS renewable energy program in accordance with Executive Order 13547, which President Obama issued in 2010 to establish a comprehensive and integrated national policy for stewardship of the oceans, our coasts and the Great Lakes, including a framework for coastal and marine spatial planning (CMSP).
 We fully understand and support the need to work together with all OCS users and regulators, and we look forward to coordinating with the National Ocean Council and leading and participating in regional planning bodies undertaking CMSP.
 We believe our intergovernmental task forces are a valuable vehicle for informing these efforts.
 We will use an integrated interagency marine information system, developed in collaboration with the National Ocean Council, to implement Executive Order 13547.
-Part of this system will be the Multipurpose Marine Cadaster, which provides legal, physical, ecological, and cultural information in a common geographic information system framework.
+Part of this system will be the Multipurpose Marine Cadastre, which provides legal, physical, ecological, and cultural information in a common geographic information system framework.
 This tool was created in partnership with NOAA to comply with a mandate in section 388 of the Energy Policy Act of 2005.

-Outreach to Non-government Stakeholders
+Outreach to Non-governmental Stakeholders

-BOEMRE has repeatedly engaged non-government organizations (NGOs) individually and in groups-to obtain feedback on its regulatory framework and associated processes.
+BOEMRE has repeatedly engaged non-governmental organizations (NGOs) to obtain feedback on its regulatory framework and associated processes.
 During promulgation of our renewable energy regulatory framework rule, we conducted several stakeholder information gathering sessions, as well as workshops on the draft and final regulations.
 Since the final framework was issued, we have continued meeting with NGOs and stakeholders, including The Nature Conservancy, the National Wildlife Federation, and the Mariners Advisory Committee and have had valuable information exchanges.
 We have also communicated with representatives of fishing interests through the special working groups established by Massachusetts and Rhode Island, as well as the regional Fisheries Management Councils.
 BOEMRE also has continued its dialogue with industry representatives, primarily through the Offshore Wind Development Coalition.
 Based on all of our conversations with stakeholders, we have identified regulatory revisions that we will pursue to bring more clarity and efficiency to our processes.
-Our first such revision-designed to simplify the leasing process for offshore wind in situations where there is only one qualified and interested developer by eliminating a redundant and therefore unnecessary step-has been published and received comment.
-BOEMRE plans to complete this final rule and to propose other revisions in the near future.
+Our first such revision-designed to simplify the leasing process for offshore wind in situations where there is only one qualified and interested developer by eliminating a redundant and therefore unnecessary step - became effective on June 15.